 Plant-based eating focuses on including more plant-based foods, typically whole foods, and also encourages little to no meat and dairy intake.

 At first glance vegan and plant-based diets sound exactly the same, but it depends on who you ask.
-Vegan is defined more closely as a lifestyle choice and often expands beyond just food - with many vegans choosing to remove all animal products from their life, like leather and fur.
+Vegan is defined more closely as a lifestyle choice and often expands beyond just food - with many vegans choosing to remove all animal products from their life, including things like leather and fur.

 What do Vegans Eat?

-If you are new to the vegan lifestyle or just curious about how you can eat get more plant based nutrition into your diet, it starts with understanding where to find the best vegan proteins to help you swap out animal based foods and still get the nutrition your body needs.
+If you are new to the vegan lifestyle or just curious about how you can eat get more plant based nutrition into your diet, it starts with understanding where to find the best vegan proteins to help you swap out animal based foods and still get the well rounded nutrition your body needs.

 To help you get the most out of your vegan diet, here is your complete guide to the best vegan foods, organized by macronutrient.